karlthomas3/karlthomas3/README.md

 - 💬 Ask me about anything but sports
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Did you ever wonder how squirrels manage to remember where they hide all those nuts?
 THEY DON'T!
-That's hwo we get trees 🐿️
+That's how we get trees 🐿️
 <!--
 **karlthomas3/karlthomas3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.